PAIDiPaidThis.com

 Why is an MRI scan priced per body part?

 Each region needs its own set of images and its own reading time from a radiologist, so scanning two areas is close to double the work.
-That is why a single joint costs far less than a multi-region scan booked in one appointment.
+That is why a single joint costs far less than a multi-region scan booked in one appointment, and why you should always ask exactly how many areas a quote covers.

 Do I need a referral for a private MRI scan?

 It depends on the clinic.
 Some let you self-refer and walk in, while others require a referral from a GP or consultant so there is a clinician to receive and act on the report.
-Ask before booking, because a report with nobody to interpret it has limited value.
+Ask before booking, because a report with nobody to interpret it has limited value, and the referral route can also change the price.

 Is a private MRI cheaper at an imaging centre than a hospital?

 Often, yes.
 Dedicated imaging centres tend to run leaner than full private hospitals, so a like-for-like scan can come in lower.
-Just make sure the radiologist report is included in both quotes before you compare.
+Just make sure the radiologist report is included in both quotes before you compare, otherwise you are not comparing the same thing.